laffan/fingerball/README.md

 `npm run dev`

 ## Deployment
 Builds built to a gh-pages branch and hosted on GitHub Pages.
 A deployment script `deploy.sh` is provided to assist with this task.
+(Note: Before your first deployment, you may need to run `chmod u+x deploy.sh` to allow the file to execute.)

 ## Credits / Thanks
 - [Eliran Elnasi](https://eliraneln.medium.com/real-time-object-detection-using-ml5-js-and-react-c47612c60852) showed Nate how to connect [ml5.js](https://ml5js.org/) and [React Three Fiber](https://docs.pmnd.rs/).